SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Speed: \+X

 Effects:
-This technique is used alongside a dodge attempt, increasing its Speed by X and providing a \+X bonus to your dodge roll, as well as adding a Stamina cost to your dodge.
-Your dodge's final speed cannot go lower than X.
+This is used alongside a dodge attempt, increasing its Speed by X and provides it with a \+X bonus.
+Your dodge's final speed cannot go lower than 2 \+ X.

 If combined with the B-rank Leaping Shadow Evasion this technique increases LSE's Stamina cost to (20 \+ 4\*X), which replaces Phantom Step's normal Stamina cost.